Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Methodology

 We simulate the 8 target buildings from Table \ref{tab:8targets} following the procedure in Figure \ref{fig:data_generation} (purple), considering three scenarios: (1) without drift, (2) with a retrofit, and (3) with a change in occupancy.
 Each target is simulated over five years with a 15-minute sampling interval.
 We select a five-year period to balance between observability of the concept drift and computational burdens for thermal dynamics modeling.
 The first dataset without concept drifts allows us to investigate the benefit of incoming unbiased data and the seasonal feature drifts (summer versus winter).
 The second and third datasets include a concept drift (retrofit and change in occupancy, respectively).
 We perform the drift for each target simultaneously to analyze the effect for modeling across several buildings.
 The drift occurs for all buildings on the first of April in the third year.
 This means that the transient process of modeling with little data in the starting phase has already subsided.
 This is especially crucial for a model from scratch, which needs several months to years of data for stable prediction performance.
 We apply the concept drift during spring to balance between summer and winter data, although the seasonal timing has no significant impact.
 After the drift, there are 33 months remaining to observe the transient process.
 Later, we will also investigate individual drift schedules in each target building (see Section \ref{ch:large-scale}).
 For the retrofit (second dataset), we follow \cite{bottom_ibpsa_2017} and design the retrofit according to TABULA's building type L of single-family houses \cite{tabula}, which represents the building standard from 2016 until today.
 This results in a U-value of $0.11 [W/m^2K]$ for the outer walls and roof, as well as $0.7 [W/m^2K]$ for the windows.
 For the change in occupancy (third dataset), we employ a newly generated user profile for each target (see Section \ref{ch:data}).
-This affects temperature setpoints, internal gains, and window opening patterns.
-To demonstrate the effect of the concept drifts, we plot the yearly energy consumption before and after the drift in Figure \ref{fig:energy_consumption}.
-It shows that the change in occupancy may influence the energy consumption in a negative or positive way.
-In contrast, the retrofit always leads to a large decrease in energy demand.
+This affects temperature setpoints, internal gains, and window opening patterns. \editt{Table \ref{tab:drift_gen} summarizes the parameters affected by each drift.}